PedroACFerreira/pedroacferreira.github.io/_pages/about.md

 news: false # includes a list of news items
 selected_papers: false # includes a list of papers marked as "selected={true}"
-social: false # includes social icons at the bottom of the page
+social: true # includes social icons at the bottom of the page
 ---

-Illustration portfolio for all the designs and images I developed during my PhD in Neuroscience at University of Coimbra.
+I am Pedro Ferreira, recent PhD in Neuroscience under Prof. João Peça at University of Coiombra.
+I am passionate about science and how it can drive change.
+Detail-oriented and capable of managing mutidisciplinary teams.
+Extemely fast learner and proactive.
+Experienced in multi-language programming as well as data analysis and visualization in the context of life sciences.
+Passionate about developing tools to improve research.
+Tech enthusiast and tinkerer.

+Here you can find some of the illustrations I created throughout my PhD, either for research and review articles or SciComm activities!

 <div class="row justify-content-sm-center">
     <div class="col-sm-8 mt-3 mt-md-0">
         {% include figure.liquid path="assets/img/about_img.jpg"  class="img-fluid rounded z-depth-1" %}